opendaylight/bgpcep/docs/bgp/bgp-user-guide-protocol-configuration.rst

 Protocol Configuration
 ======================
-As a first step, a new protocol instance needs to be configured.
-It is a very basic configuration conforming with RFC4271.
+As a first step, a new protocol instance needs to be configu It is a very basic configuration conforming with RFC4271.

 .. note:: RIB policy must already be configured and present before configuring the protocol.